fadilxcoder/symfony-mini-proj/README.md

 - Login / Logout functionality
 - `php bin/console make:auth` & choose settings (`[1] Login form authenticator, `LoginFormAuthenticator`, `SecurityController`, ...)
-- Using `Doctrine\HashPasswordListener` & register the Subscriber as a Service `services.yaml`
+- Using `Doctrine\HashPasswordListener` & register the Subscriber as a Service in `services.yaml`
-- - Manipulate *password* by using getter/setter *plainPassword*
+- - Manipulate *password* by using getter/setter *plainPassword* - Set the plain-text password on the User and encode it automatically via a Doctrine listener when it saves
+- Update method `onAuthenticationSuccess()` in *LoginFormAuthenticator.php*